MicrosoftDocs/windows-itpro-docs/windows/privacy/required-diagnostic-events-fields-windows-11-22H2.md

 - **NeedsInstallPostUpgradeData**  Will the file have a notification after upgrade to install a replacement for the app?
 - **NeedsNotifyPostUpgradeData**  Should a notification be shown for this file after upgrade?
 - **NeedsReinstallPostUpgradeData**  Will the file have a notification after upgrade to reinstall the app?
-- **SdbReinstallUpgrade**  The file is tagged as needing to be reinstalled after upgrade in the compatibility database (but is not blocking upgrade).
+- **SdbReinstallUpgrade**  The file is tagged as needing to be reinstalled after upgrade in the compatibility database (but isn't blocking upgrade).

 ### Microsoft.Windows.Appraiser.General.DecisionSModeStateAdd